AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-When the stage timer is paused, Total DMG received by all enemies on the field increases by 20% for 15s.
-Triggering it again resets the duration. | 15
+Time slowed enemies take 8% bonus Total DMG for 4s.
+Triggering it again resets the duration. | 5 After entering burst mode, Total DMG dealt increases by 15% for 10s.
+Triggering it again resets the duration. | 10 Valkyries who use chakrams, 2-handers, blades, and fists deal 20% more Total DMG. | 15
-For every 60 SP restored, Total DMG received by enemies on the field increases by 10%.
-2 stacks max.
-Duration: 15s.
-Triggering it again resets the duration. | 15

 !!! note
     Effective for 6.1 2nd Half.